apache/apisix-ingress-controller/docs/design.md

 ### Cascade update

-At present, we have defined multiple CRDs, and these CRDs are responsible for the definition of their respective fields. `ApisixRoute`/ `ApisixService` / `ApisixUpstream` correspond to objects such as `route`/ `service` / `upstream` in Apache APISIX.
+At present, we have defined multiple CRDs, and these CRDs are responsible for the definition of their respective fields. `ApisixRoute`/ `ApisixUpstream` correspond to objects such as `route`/ `service` / `upstream` in Apache APISIX.
 As the strong binding relationship between APISIX objects, when modifying and deleting batch data structures such as CRDs, you have to consider the impact of cascading between objects.

 So, in `apisix-ingress-controller`, a broadcast notification mechanism is designed through `channel`, that is, the definition of any object must be notified to other objects related to it and trigger the corresponding behavior.

 ![hierarchical](./images/cascade-update.png)

-In a typical scenario, there is a many-to-many relationship between `ApisixRoute` and `ApisixService`, and a one-to-one relationship between `ApisixService` and `ApisixUpstream`.

-* When the `ApisixService` changes, it needs to be notified upwards to the `ApisixRoute`, and also needs to be notified downwards to the corresponding `ApisixUpstream`.
-* When one of the `http-route` in `ApisixRoute` changes, the relevant `ApisixService` and `ApisixUpstream` need to be notified.

-This is particularly prominent in `modify` and `delete`.

 **We can initiate discussions in this area and propose a more reasonable design plan**